cosmaprc/k6-quickpizza-nft-poc/README.md

 # Quickpizza performance analysis

+First the purpose of a spike test: "A spike test verifies whether the system survives and performs under sudden and massive rushes of utilization."

+## Test setup

 There are 7 calls, depending on the script run, they are all in the same scenario or in multiple.
 Each call has a sleep(1) at the end for more predictible RPS.

 Spike test shape: